MIrage

 For my senior capstone project, I wanted a challenge.
 I pondered how I could make something meaningful but also experimental and fun.
-With that in mind, I created an AR/Web experience.
-This experience takes the user on an interactive journey of the most precious memories of the past four years I've lived in Savannah.
+With that in mind, I created an AR/Web experience that takes the user on an interactive journey of the most precious memories of the past four years I've lived in Savannah.

 Prototype in AR